Kayli/logspub/philosophy.md

 - eschatology: part of theology concerned with death, judgement, and the final destiny of the soul and of humankind

+- continental philosophy
+  - philosophy of continental europe which is not analytic philosophy
+  - used as a pejorative by analytic philosophers

 ## representationalism